AMARTYA2020/AMARTYA2020/README.md

 I am a Computer Science major student from MSIT, kolkata which is one of the reputed institutions In the city

+BE A GOOD HUMAN FIRST THEN BE A GOOD PROFESSIONAL

 - 🔭 I’m currently working on ML and Data science projects
 - 🌱 I’m currently learning Data science
 - 👯 I’m looking to collaborate with Data scientist/analyst